Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 OFFENSIVE LINE

-Due to injuries, the Seahawks had to go with a new right side of the line, with Ethan Pocic at guard and George Fant at tackle.
+Due to injuries, the Seahawks had to go with a new right side of the line, with Ethan Pocic at right guard and George Fant at right tackle.
 Each had a penalty early — Pocic a false start and Fant a hold (which was declined).

 Then Seattle had to improvise more when J.R.
 Sweezy got hurt, putting in D.J.
 Fluker for an injured Sweezy.
+That shifted Pocic to the left side so Fluker could stay on his familiar right.

-There were a few more penalties along the way but 38 points and 464 yards spoke loudly.
+There were a few more penalties along the way, but 38 points and a season-high 464 yards — 210 on the ground — said all you needed to know about how it worked out.

 Grade: A.